mrowll1/Co2/README.md

 ## What does it do:

-1️⃣ Scans SLURM Job History
+1. Scans SLURM Job History
 Looks back over the last N days (default: 10).

 Retrieves jobs with status: COMPLETED, FAILED, or TIMEOUT.

 Skips duplicates — only appends data for jobs not already recorded in the output report.

-2️⃣ Retrieves Energy Metrics
+2️.
+Retrieves Energy Metrics
 For each job:

-Gets energy used by the main compute step (scientific compute energy, from sub-steps).
+-Gets energy used by the main compute step (scientific compute energy, from sub-steps).

-Gets total job energy (all steps combined).
+-Gets total job energy (all steps combined).

-Calculates and logs:
+3. Calculates and log:

-🔋 Scientific & total energy:
+  Scientific & total energy:

-Kilojoules (kJ)
+  - Kilojoules (kJ)

-Kilowatt-hours (kWh)
+  - Kilowatt-hours (kWh)

-🌍 Estimated CO₂ emissions (g), using configurable emission factor (default: 174 g/kWh).
+  - Estimated CO₂ emissions (g), using configurable emission factor (default: 174 g/kWh).

-🖥 Job partition
+  - Job partition

-🕒 Job start time (UTC)
+  - Job start time (UTC)

-3️⃣ Summarizes Totals
-At the top of the report:
+  Summarizes Totals At the top of the report:

-✅ Sum of scientific and total energy across all recorded jobs.
+  - Sum of scientific and total energy across all recorded jobs.

-✅ Sum of estimated CO₂ emissions.
+  - Sum of estimated CO₂ emissions.

 ##  Suggestions -LLview